Il Cinema Ritrovato 2023 Roundup

 Other highlights:

 After first seeing it in Venice last year, I caught the last 20 mins of Stella Dallas (Henry King, 1925) with a live orchestra in Piazza Maggiore.
-I stood at the back and got teary eyed like most of everyone else watching it.
+I stood at the back and got teary eyed like almost everyone else watching it.
 That Stephen Horne score rips my heart.
 Now I regret not watching all of it again.

 Thelma Schoonmaker introducing Hotel Splendide.